waynebunch/feathers-chat/README.md

 	4. Go to directory and do:
 		1.  npm install (it will d/l and install appropiate modules)
 		2.  npm start
+	5. In your browser, goto localhost:3030 and the chat server should be running.

+	If this doesn't work let me know what the error is.
+Either way, you still have the code and you

+	can follow along with that.

 Next I'm going to learn more ES6, Express, Node, and FeathersJS by breaking down a test app availale at: